WWBP-Domino-Dev/pathway-libraries/PathwayLocal/README-PathwayProcessTemplate.md

 ## Step 4 - Update profile

-The global profile document is updated with the new request id and unlocked for
+The global profile document is updated with the new request id and unlocked.

 ```
 If (lockObj.checkLock) Then